 Heir to a large wealth he may be, Stephen was never good at parties and would always take every opportunity to get away from one once he did what he is sent out to do for the gathering.
 Usually he would act as a proxy for his Grandfather.
 The Elder de Faunte just love to accept invitations though he never had time to actually attend one so he just sends his grandchildren to do his bidding.

 Stephen fished out his cellphone and dialed a certain female clarinetist's number.
 But as he was about to press the call button, he hesitated.
 Honestly, he wasn't sure what time it is in Japan and if ever it was morning there then he was sure that she would be practicing.
 After thinking it through for quite sometime, he finally decided on not calling her.
 After all he might be interrupting something important.

 Stephen pocketed his cellphone and gave out a sigh; his breath turning into smoke the moment it left his mouth.

 "If I were just some random person wandering around here, I might be surprised to find the heir of the de Faunte Enterprises freezing himself to death," a reddish-blonde haired boy stated with a smug look on his face, one hand on his pocket while the other was holding a wine glass.

-Stephen turned around and when he saw who the speaker is, he couldn't help but show his signature smirk as he straightens himself up, casually putting his phone back in his coat pocket.
+Stephen turned around and when he saw who the speaker is, he couldn't help but show his signature smirk as he straightens himself up.

 Josiah rolled his eyes in exasperation, "Seriously, what are you doing here in this weather?"